 Cambodia announces phased reopening to vaccinated tourists

-PHNOM PENH, Cambodia (AP) — Cambodia’s government has announced plans to reopen the country in several stages to fully vaccinated foreign tourists starting from the end of this month.
-The Tourism Ministry says the program will allow visitors who are fully vaccinated against the coronavirus to skip being quarantined if they stay at least five days in designated areas.
-The first such areas are two seaside provinces, Sihanoukville and Koh Kong, on the Gulf of Thailand.
-On arrival, visitors must show proof they have been vaccinated and take a rapid results test for COVID-19.
+PHNOM PENH, Cambodia (AP) — Cambodia plans to reopen in stages to fully vaccinated foreign tourists starting from the end of November.
+The Tourism Ministry says visitors who are fully vaccinated against the coronavirus could skip quarantine if they stay at least five days in designated areas.
+The first areas to open will be Sihanoukville and Koh Kong provinces on the Gulf of Thailand.
+On arrival, visitors must show they have been vaccinated and take a rapid results test for COVID-19.
 They can proceed without quarantine if the results are negative.
-Siem Reap province, home to the famous Angkor temples, is to be added to the quarantine-free province list in January.
+The quarantine-free program would add Siem Reap province, home to the famous Angkor temples, in January and others later if the program is deemed successful.